Wizcorp/domes/ReadMe.md

 Returns the value at the given path, or if it doesn't exist the given fallback value.
 If no value is found and no fallback value is passed, `undefined` will be returned.

+**mixed dome.copy(string path)**

+Returns a deep copy of the value at the given path.
+If no value is found `undefined` will be returned.

 ### Mutating